Please enable JavaScript to ensure auto alt text generation works properly

 What results should we expect

 No two funnels are the same, but the field experiment gives us a baseline.
-If we replace unstructured, human led first rounds with AI led, structured interviews, while keeping humans in charge of decisions, we should expect:
+If we replace unstructured, human-led first rounds with AI-assisted, structured interviews, while keeping humans in charge of decisions, the study suggests we may see:

 The study’s unconditional lifts are the right orientation points: roughly 12 percent more offers, 18 percent more starts, and 17 percent better 30 day retention for the AI path.
 Our absolute numbers will vary, but the direction is consistent when the interview is complete and criteria based.